hansaplasst/ESP32-Captive-Portal-framework/README.md

 - `src/main.cpp` → project entrypoint
 - `lib/` → contains all components as modular code
-- `lib/Config.h` → contains the portal configuration
+- `lib/Config/Config.h` → contains the portal configuration.
 - `data/` → contains HTML files (upload via `pio run --target uploadfs`)
 - `platformio.ini` → PlatformIO configuration

 ## How to use

-1.
-2. Flash firmware via PlatformIO
+1. Configure `DEVICE_HOSTNAME` and other configurations in: `/lib/Config/Config.h`
+2. Configure `BAUDRATE` and `DEBUG_LEVEL` in: `platformio.ini`
-3. Upload `/data` files to LittleFS using:`pio run --target uploadfs`
+3. Modify and/or upload `/data` files using:`pio run --target uploadfs`
+4. Flash firmware via PlatformIO
+5. Open your phone's network settings and connect to `DEVICE_HOSTNAME`
-4. Open serial monitor to see debug logs
+6. Open serial monitor to see debug logs

 ## Factory reset

-- GPIO 4 acts as a reset button
+- By default GPIO 4 acts as a reset button
 - Press it shortly to reset/reboot the ESP32
-- Hold it for 10s during boot to trigger a factory reset (deletes config.json)
+- To trigger a factory default reset.
+Hold it (for 10s) until the device led flashes quickly **<u>twice</u>** then release.

-You can also reboot or reset via the System tab in the web UI
+- You can also reboot or reset via the System tab in the Captive Portal web UI

 ## Dependencies